robot-eng/robot_basic-ros-/README.md

 sudo apt-get install raspi-config
 ```
 #### raspi-config
-> Select Interfacing Options then Camera and press Enter.
+> Select <font color="green">Interfacing Options<font> then Camera and press Enter.
 Choose Yes then Ok.
 Go to Finish and you’ll be prompted to reboot.